paulcoghlan/public/vim.md

 d$ - delete to end of line
-:1,.d - delete from start of file to current line :.,$d - delete from current line to end of file dG - delete to end of file
+:1,.d - delete from start of file to current line :.,$d - delete from current line to end of file
+:4,7d - delete from line 4 to 7
+dG - delete to end of file
 ```